PapaRascal2020/eloquent-ai/README.md

 ELOQUENT_AI_FALLBACK_PROVIDER=OpenAi
 ELOQUENT_AI_FALLBACK_PROVIDER_TOKEN=YOUR_TOKEN_HERE
 ```
-What this will do is when your provider does not support a method it van use the fallback and call that instead.
+What this will do is when your provider does not support a method it can use the fallback and call that instead.

 #### Example Syntax: